 Introduction

-The Gujarat State Judicial Academy is established in 1995.
-The Gujarat High Court exclusively runs the Academy.
+The Gujarat State Judicial Academy was established in 1995, exclusively run by the Gujarat High Court.

-Considering the above resolutions, recommendations and directions, the Gujarat High Court has established the Gujarat State Judicial Academy to fulfill the objects.
+Considering the above resolutions, recommendations and directions, the Gujarat High Court has established the Gujarat State Judicial Academy to fulfill the object of imparting periodic and timely training to District Level Judicial Officers and other stake holders.